 You do not need a specific degree to start your role as a charity fundraiser.
 However, a degree will create a stronger CV and show a level of skill when it comes to research, communication and application.
 Degrees in Marketing, PR or Sales will be useful when applying as they have transferable skills that are useful in fundraising roles.

 You may consider furthering your chances by attending courses on fundraising.
 Educational bodies such as the Institute of Fundraising offer a multitude of courses.

 Showing an aspiration towards fundraising will be a key part of your application and you will find that permanent employees within a charity were once volunteers or did their own fundraising in some way.
-Additionally, any experience within marketing, sales or finance will be beneficial as they also present transferable skills to the role of charity fundraiser.
+Additionally, any experience within marketing, sales or finance will be beneficial as they also present transferable skills to the role of a charity fundraiser.

-The role of charity fundraiser involves wearing many hats, so a variety of skills will be necessary.
+The role of a charity fundraiser involves wearing many hats, so a variety of skills will be necessary.
 Here are some skills you will need as a charity fundraiser: